-Arlington, Virginia – Today, the American Trucking Associations and ATA’s Technology & Maintenance Council announced they would be hosting the second annual National Technician Appreciation Week beginning September 19.
+Washington, D.C. – Today, the American Trucking Associations and ATA’s Technology & Maintenance Council announced they would be hosting the third annual National Technician Appreciation Week from October 2-8.

 NTAW will provide an opportunity to celebrate the hard work and commitment of professional technicians.
 Professional technicians perform one of the most demanding and critical roles in trucking.
 This week will not only acknowledge the extraordinary efforts of these dedicated professionals, but also help attract prospective talent to one of the most in-demand careers in the industry.

-For more information on NTAW, scheduled for September 19-25, visit http://tmc.trucking.org.
+For more information on NTAW, scheduled for Ocober 2-8, visit http://tmc.trucking.org/events.

 By providing leadership support and opportunities to collaborate, TMC helps members develop the industry’s best practices that address the critical truck technology and maintenance issues that have the greatest impact on truck fleets.
 For more than 60 years, TMC’s member-driven Recommended Maintenance and Engineering Practices have been setting the standards that help trucking companies specify and maintain their fleets more effectively.
 Follow TMC on Twitter, LinkedIn and Facebook.